Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 - In some regions, you might need a VPN to connect to the game itself.
 See [this page](https://gametora.com/umamusume/playing-on-dmm) for more details.
 - If both the **Global Steam** and **Japanese DMM** version of the game are installed, [try the steps for the constant redownloading issue below](#global-and-dmm-versions-constantly-ask-to-redownload-data).

-### Global and DMM versions constantly ask to redownload data
+### Global Steam and JP DMM versions constantly ask to redownload data
 Both versions use the same data download directory name with different capitalization.
 Case sensitivity must be enabled on this directory for them to work together.
 ::: tip